 The following tuition rates for the 2013 - 2014 academic year (Autumn, Winter, and Spring Quarters) include the Services and Activities Fee and the Technology Fee:

 |Per-credit Tuition 2-6 credits

-Note: tuition rates are expected to increase for 2013 - 2014.
+Note: tuition rates may increase for 2014 - 2015.
 Details will be posted here and on the UW Bothell tuition page when they become available.

 Funding assistance may be available.
 Applicants to the University of Washington should use the Free Application for Federal Student Aid (FAFSA) to apply for financial aid.
 You can apply online at www.fafsa.ed.gov.
 Contact the UW Bothell Financial AIS Office at email@example.com or 425.352.5326 for more information.

 A limited number of scholarships may be available to incoming students.
 Please see our Funding Opportunities page for details.

 Washington State residency guidelines are established by legislation.

 In order for University of Washington students to be considered residents for tuition purposes, they first must be able to prove that they are U.S. citizens, have U.S. permanent resident cards, or have a qualifying visa.

 To be classified or reclassified as residents, for tuition and fee purposes, students must establish a bona fide domicile in the state of Washington primarily for purposes other than education for the period of one year immediately prior to classification as residents.